mapack/Monte-Carlo-Project/README.md

     - uniform = 0 or 1, uniform density if 1
     - sample = 0 or 1, sample non-uniform density if 1
     - idx = portion of observation points to be tested (used for parallel computing on Longleaf)

+Program outputs a .txt file containing a 1D array.
+Array gives the x,y,z coordinates of a point followed by the intensity of that point (x0,y0,z0,I0,x1,y1,z1,I1,...).

 For our uniform cloud test, we ran Cloud_Plotting with the arguements: